fieldsi8657/WHSTechNotes/journal.md

 Technology has changed holiday celebrations in both positive and negative ways, and developers should be responsible for making sure holiday tech respects privacy and family time.
 # November 17, 2025
 I am very ecstatic for Thanksgiving this year!!
 My mom has already decided what our family is going to eat this year, with a lineup of ham, candied yams, mashed potatoes, mac and cheese, cabbage, cornbread, and other little side dishes.
+# December 1, 2025
+Drone programmers are essential in the drone industry because they create the software that allows drones to fly, navigate, and perform specific tasks.
+They write code for flight control systems, autonomous navigation, and data processing.
+Without programmers, drones would be unable to execute complex missions or operate safely.
+According to ZipRecruiter, the average salary for a drone programmer in Texas is around $92,000 per year.
+The required education typically includes a bachelor's degree in computer science, software engineering, or a related field, as well as experience with programming languages like C++ or Python and knowledge of drone technology and regulations.
+# December 8, 2025
+Self-driving cars might fail to recognize a stopped school bus due to blockage, where other vehicles or objects obstruct the view.
+Poor lighting or weather conditions can also impair the cameras and sensors.
+The AI might struggle if its training data lacks sufficient examples of school buses with extended stop signs in various environments.
+As a Waymo programmer, I would implement a sensor fusion system that combines data from cameras, lidar, and radar to create a more robust understanding of the environment.
+I would also add a software rule that triggers an emergency stop if a large, yellow vehicle with specific dimensions and flashing lights is detected, regardless of stop sign recognition.
+This redundancy would ensure greater safety around school buses.
+# December 15, 2025
+This winter break i plan on just working as much as possible and buuilding up my money as much as possible, while also attending some basketball games and tournaments and practices.
+I also want to spend time with my family and have a good New Year's and Christmas.
+This month aslo marks the last time i will see my brother for a while as he is going to be deploying to the military soon.
+With my brother leaving this Winter Break will be pretty bitter sweet but will try to have the best time as possible.